TheMediocritist/beepy_fblib/README.md

 ` g++ -o fbtest -I/usr/include/freetype2 -lfreetype main.cpp ribanfblib.cpp`

-(This assumes freetype2 include files are located in /usr/include/freetype2 and libfreetype.o (or libfreetype.so) is in the linker path.
+(This assumes freetype2 include files are located in /usr/include/freetype2 and libfreetype.a (or libfreetype.so) is in the linker path.
 Adjust to suit.)

 # Shared Library